 I mean, it I was lucky I cut on my teeth with this stuff at Xerox PARC, where there was a full color frame buffer and a tablet, they actually had a tablet.
 And I knew how to draw, paint, that kind of thing, and so even with the little blinking alphanumeric screen — that was alien to me — I was quickly making pictures.
 I made my first picture twenty minutes after I saw the system.
 I sat down, this is how it works, boom boom, there was a picture.
 Where at Triple-I the idea of realtime feedback hadn’t really gotten through to them, so their frame buffer was like 8 pixels by 8 pixels across — monochrome — if you can image that.
 But the digital film printer could do 4K resolution.
 You know, motion picture quality output.
 But on the input side, it was like traveling blind.
 When you chose colors, you had to go to a bookshelf of three-ring binders full of film strips of the colors the system could put out, and you would go in and there and jot down a color’s RGB numbers, and you would type your RGB numbers into a file, and attach them to your models, and get all these things going together by the numbers.
 You had no clear visual of how everything went together.
 The process was, you would drop the film shot off the DFP at the MGM film lab, and then two or three days later it would come back, and you would go “Uhm.
 Wrong colors.”
 So decisions that should have happened like that! [snaps] you know, in a fraction of a second, were taking place over seventy two hours.
 So that was the state of that particular art.

 It was all advancing in fits and starts.
-People had different things going in different places, and New York Tech had certain things figured out, but not others, Triple-I had certain other things figured out, JPL was just trying to open its doors, and so I spent about a year and a half at Triple-I. That year and a half I made a creature, I made an insect that could jump, it could fly, it could flap its wings, it lived in its little virtual world.
+People had different things going in different places, and New York Tech had certain things figured out, but not others, Triple-I had certain other things figured out, JPL was just trying to open its doors, and so I spent about a year at Triple-I. I made a creature, I made an insect that could jump, it could fly, it could flap its wings, it lived in its little virtual world.
 And so I don’t know if anybody else had — any artists had — created a virtual creature, but I made that in 1976 and ’77.